 - Eucalyptus– Especially great for sinus pain eucalyptus promotes muscle relaxation, works as a decongestant, anti-inflammatory and antibacterial.
 When combined with peppermint can reduce brain fog.
 (4)

 - Rosemary– Works to calm the mind while also energizing the body, improves memory, decreases fatigue & reduces pain and inflammation.
 Rosemary has been shown to reduce pain when mixed with menthol.
-(5)
+(5) It’s not unusual to see posts in social media about the benefits of rosemary and migraines.
+Some people like to use the oil while others find chewing some of this fragrant herb to be helpful.

 - Ylang-Ylang– Soothes headache and nausea, calms the mind, reduced nervousness and prevents insomnia.